WICG/import-maps/README.md

 _Potential issue: right now we require the right-hand side to be a URL.
 But this means you have to use the `import:` prefix on the right-hand side, and not on the left-hand side.
 This seems a bit confusing.
 Also, it opens us up to footguns: if you forget the `import:` prefix, then you're looking for the relative URL `@std/async-local-storage` (i.e., `./@std/async-local-storage`).
 Maybe the right hand side should be some fuzzier concept, e.g. "absolute URL or `./`-prefixed or `../`-prefixed or `/`-prefixed or built-in module specifier"?
 Seems less elegant, but perhaps more ergonomic._

-#### For built-in modules, in browsers without module import maps
+#### For built-in modules, in browsers without import maps

 The goal of the previous example is to use a polyfill in older browsers, but the built-in module in newer browsers.
-But it falls down in the case of browsers that are old enough to not support module import maps at all.
+But it falls down in the case of browsers that are old enough to not support import maps at all.
 (That is, all of today's currently-shipping browsers.)
 In such cases, the statement `import { StorageArea } from "@std/async-local-storage"` will always fail, with no chance to remap it.

 How can we write code that uses a polyfill in today's browsers, but uses built-in modules in future browsers that support them?
 We do this by changing our import statement to import the _polyfill_'s URL: